jackjt8/ChunkyGuide/docs/userinterface/chunkylauncher.md

 ### Chunky options

 - `-tile-width <NUM>` - Modifies the frame subdivision size per worker thread.
 Can potentially provide a boost to render speed or, if set too high, reduce render speeds.
-[More testing is needed]({{ site.baseurl }}/docs/helpwanted/helpwanted.html#explore-different-tile-width-sizes-for-potential-speedups).
+It is recommended to use a tile-width of 16 as this seems to be optimal.
+[More information / testing]({{ site.baseurl }}/docs/helpwanted/helpwanted.html#explore-different-tile-width-sizes-for-potential-speedups).

 ---